mgoold/linear_algebra_notes/linear_algebra_content_3.md

 The process that calculates this distance in linear algebra is computationally easier than trig-based approaches.

 We know that p is some multiple of a; it is on the line a.
 We will call this multiple x of a, or "xa".  x is the number we want to find.
 The key to the process is the perpendicularity $e\perp{a}$ at the intersection p.
-We can denote this relationship as $a^T\left(e\right)$, and e = b-xa , so we state the key relationship as  $a^T\left(b\text{ - }xa\right)=0$ .
+We can denote this relationship as $a^T\left(e\right)$, and e = b-xa , so we state the key relationship as  $a^T\left(b\text{ - }xa\right)=0$ , remembering that the dot product of 2 perpendicular vectors is 0.
 This equation is saying that a is perpendicular to e, and this will tell us what x is.

 This becomes clearer when we simplify the equation to: $xa^Ta\text{ = }a^Tb$ .
 Then we can divide by $a^Ta$ to get $x\text{ = }\frac{a^Tb}{a^Ta}$ .
 This is the right x to get the needed projection p .